Shark Werks GT3 8800 RPM 3.9L 502 HP Engine Upgrade

 Just as the 2010 Porsche GT3s are reaching local dealerships with a new 3.8L motor installed, SharkWerks' Viper Green GT3 RS (AKA "ZKERMIT") is having its 3.8L motor removed.

 The 2010 997 GT3s feature a 3.8L motor, a bump up from the 3.6L featured in the 2007-2008 997 GT3.
-We built a similar 3.8L motor for ZKERMIT and battle-tested it for 19 months with tuning performance partner, Evolution MotorSports.
-So after 100s of dyno runs, many track miles (some with pro drivers), and several state highways worth of road testing, we decided to up the ante.
+We built a similar 3.8L motor for ZKERMIT and battle-tested it for 19 months and after 100s of dyno runs, many track miles (some with pro drivers), and several state highways worth of road testing, we decided to up the ante.
+The Shark Werks 3.9 Conversion was born (fast forward a few years and we went all-out with a 4.1 Conversion!).

 Considering how great the 997 GT3 motor is from the factory, it's very hard to justify removing it from the car.